jspsych/jsPsych/docs/plugins/image-button-response.md

 Current version: 1.1.1.
 [See version history](https://github.com/jspsych/jsPsych/blob/main/packages/plugin-image-button-response/CHANGELOG.md).

 This plugin displays an image and records responses generated with a button click.
 The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
-The trial can be ended automatically if the subject has failed to respond within a fixed length of time.
+The trial can be ended automatically if the participant has failed to respond within a fixed length of time.
 The button itself can be customized using HTML formatting.

 Image files can be automatically preloaded by jsPsych using the [`preload` plugin](preload.md).
 However, if you are using timeline variables or another dynamic method to specify the image stimulus, you will need to [manually preload](../overview/media-preloading.md#manual-preloading) the images.